 Scholarships are available for students majoring in both Interior Design and Visual Communication.
 Dean's Meritorious Scholarships (DMS) are intended for new incoming and transfer students.
-DMS are awarded based on a review of student design work by a faculty committee and are good for the first year of study at Winthrop.
+DMS are awarded based on a review of student design work by a faculty committee.
 Additionally, endowed foundation scholarships and awards are available and are awarded to continuing students and graduating seniors based on a variety of criteria.
 The specific criteria for the award(s) and amount varies depending on the program of study and classification of the award.
 Decisions as to the awarding of a scholarship are typically made beginning in January of the year that a student begins study at Winthrop, with the possibility of some additional awards being distributed just prior to the Fall semester.
 Contact the department office or consult the department website for more information.